calvin-cs262-fall2024-no-pain-no-main/Client/README.md

 # no-pain-no-main Client

-This is the client application for our [CS262 Fitness App](https://github.com/calvin-cs262-fall2024-no-pain-no-main/Project)
+This is the client application for our [CS262 Project: VIGIL Fitness App](https://github.com/calvin-cs262-fall2024-no-pain-no-main/Project)

 Our back-end code can be found [here](https://github.com/calvin-cs262-fall2024-no-pain-no-main/Service)

 Our mission is to blend effective workouts with interactive recovery, ensuring that users maximize their time at the gym and stay motivated throughout their fitness journey.

 ### Team Members
+- Ben Kosters
 - Brady Swiech
-- Ben Kosters
 - David Kim
 - Tim David
 - Kaleb Rietman